Rolls-Royce 'open-minded' on new Boeing mid-market jet study - executive

 Boeing chief executive Dave Calhoun has said the company is taking a fresh look at the opportunities for a new aircraft.

-Cholerton also said Rolls-Royce was progressing well in resolving reliability issues with its Trent 1000 engine that resulted in dozens of Boeing 787s being left idle.
+Cholerton also said Rolls-Royce was progressing well in resolving durability issues with its Trent 1000 engine that resulted in dozens of Boeing 787s being left idle.
 Other members of the 25-year-old Trent engine family are unaffected, he said.

 "We making good progress with understanding and implementation of those fixes," he added.